 - Buy a healthy plant.

 Overview of Brahma Kamal

-The Brahma kamal which is named after the God of creation -Brahma, is a perennial flowering plant native to the Himalayas Indian states like Uttarakhand, Himachal Pradesh China and Mangolia.
+The Brahma kamal which is named after the God of creation -Brahma, is a perennial flowering plant native to the Himalayas Indian states like Uttarakhand, Himachal Pradesh China, and Magnolia.
 The plants are hardy and belong to the Asteraceae family.

 The plants can grow up to a height of 45-60 cm tall.
-The stems are stout and the leaves are oblong to lanceolate in shape with phyllocades in the leaf margins.
+The stems are stout and the leaves are oblong to lanceolate in shape with phylloclades in the leaf margins.
 The upper part of the plant is clasping and flattened.
 The lower part is stalked.
-The flower heads are purple colored and is protected from the cold weather by layers of yellowish green bracts.
+The flower heads are purple-colored and are protected from the cold weather by layers of yellowish green bracts.